 If you crack your neck regularly but don’t feel any sort of constant pain or discomfort, you likely don’t need to seek chiropractic or any other kind of medical care.

-But if you’re cracking your neck frequently and never seem to feel satisfied, you may need to get your joints realigned.
+But if you’re cracking your neck frequently and never seem to feel satisfied, you may benefit from chiropractic care.
 This can help you feel less of an urge to crack your neck all the time.

-- you begin to notice any unusual swelling in your neck, as this can be a sign of fluid buildup, injury, or infection
+- you notice any unusual swelling in your neck, as this can be a sign of fluid buildup, injury, or infection

-- you start to feel pain in your neck joint, especially chronic pain that doesn’t have any noticeable cause
+- you feel pain in your neck joint, especially chronic pain that doesn’t have any noticeable cause

 - your joints are starting to become less mobile because of age or a condition like osteoarthritis

-A chiropractor can help manipulate your joints to make sure they’re aligned, which can prevent the feeling of pressure or pain that makes you want to crack your neck.
+A chiropractor can help manipulate your joints, which may prevent the feeling of pressure or pain that makes you want to crack your neck.

-They can also give you advice on how to change your lifestyle, such as exercising or losing weight, to minimize neck pressure or pain.
+A chiropractor may also advise you on how to change your lifestyle, such as exercising or maintaining a moderate weight, to minimize neck pressure or pain.
 They may also give you tips on how to treat your neck at home.
 This can include how to use heat or cold on your neck to reduce pain or swelling.

 To find a chiropractor, ask your doctor to refer you to a specialist in your network.
-Your healthcare provider may also provide an online specialist locator so that you can search for your own chiropractor.
+Your doctor may also provide an online specialist locator so that you can search for your own chiropractor.

 Your health insurance may cover a chiropractor, but it’s best to check your insurance to see what the cost of a specialist is.
 Depending on how much your insurance will cover, seeking a chiropractor can cost anywhere from a few hundred to a few thousand dollars.

-Neck cracking, especially when it’s done right and not too often, can make you feel good by releasing pressure in your joints.
-But if you’re doing it a lot and feeling constant pressure or pain, see your doctor or a chiropractor.
+But if you’re doing it a lot and feeling constant pressure or pain, talk with your doctor.
 They can help diagnose and fix any underlying issues that may be contributing to your discomfort.

-Asking your doctor or chiropractor about how to crack your neck properly can help you make sure you do it right and prevent any long-term damage to your neck joints and the surrounding tissues, muscles, and nerves.
+If you ask your doctor how you can crack your neck properly, they can help you prevent long-term damage to your neck joints and the surrounding tissues, muscles, and nerves.